-Traditional satisfaction surveys are easy to use and customers are accustomed to select from a series of smiley faces after transactions.
+Traditional satisfaction surveys are easy to use, and customers are accustomed to selecting from a series of smiley faces after transactions.
 But these surveys reveal only a part of the answer you’re looking for.
 You might try Net Promoter Score instead, where you ask this essential question: Are you satisfied enough to refer my service to others?
 If they are happy enough to refer, they should be happy enough to purchase your products or services again as well.

 Churn rate measures the percentage of customers who end their relationship with a company in a given period.
 It can be measured by month, quarter and year.
 Measuring it monthly is especially important for subscription based companies who expect monthly paying customers.
 If your churn rate gets higher than usual, there might be an underlying problem in your system that affects customer satisfaction.
 The best way to find out is to ask the customer.

 While checking churn, also take a look at the repeat purchase (or customer retention) rate.
 If this ratio is low while churn is high, you might need to review your marketing strategy and stop wasting your budget on one-timers.